rschristopher/ischristtrue.com/src/truth.md

 And most fascinating, if you perceive one aspect of a truth claim, such as a moral intuition, you can from that grasp the other attributes, including meaning.
 Apply this to life itself, and examine the moral intuitions of what it means to live in a way that is good, and you'll simultaneously arrive at the meaning of life.

-In our modern reductionist worldview, we often blind ourselves to revealed truths, even while our attention is captivated by, say, the beauty of a sunset, we'll fall to see the meaning.
+In our modern reductionist worldview, we often blind ourselves to revealed truths, even while our attention is captivated by, say, the beauty of a sunset, we'll fail to see the meaning.
-If you cannot understand the meaning of even the most basic of things, such as a leaf on a tree, then how could you possibly hope to understand the meaning of life?
-Let alone the meaning of
+If you cannot understand the meaning of even the most basic things, such as a leaf on a tree, then how could you possibly understand the meaning of life -- let alone the meaning of suffering and death?
- the suffering and death
- of life?

 Seeking truth is then not an
  idle hobby of armchair philosophers.